 Category Archives: Uncategorized

-The watchword for the week: Make a joyful noise to God, all the earth; sing the glory of his name; give to him glorious praise.
+The Watchword for the Week: Make a joyful noise to God, all the earth; sing the glory of his name; give him glorious praise.
 Psalm 66:1,2 Let us give thanks for your goodness, dear God, let the people shout their … Continue reading

-(Portions of these prayers are adapted from the Easter Liturgy in the Moravian Book of Worship.
+(May the awesome message of Easter speak to our hearts as together we continue our journey through the Covid-19 pandemic.
+Portions of these prayers are adapted from the Easter Liturgy in the Moravian Book of Worship.
 Used by permission of … Continue reading